LableOrg/mrconfig/README.md

 Mr. Config
 ==========

-Mr. Config is a simple, command-line, ZooKeeper config management tool.
+Mr. Config is a simple, command-line, Apache [ZooKeeper][] config management tool.
 We use it as a devops tool to upload configuration files (YAML files in our case, but anything goes) to a ZooKeeper quorum.

 *Our Java WAR applications hosted on a farm of Tomcat servers maintain watches on the ZooKeeper `znode` that corresponds with their contextname.
 Whenever their configuration node is updated by Mr. Config, they update their internal configation with the new node content.*

+It is possible of course to manage ZooKeeper nodes with other tools, such as `zkcli`, but we wanted a very simple tool with a few straight forward commands:

+* Download a configuration file
+* Upload or overwrite a configuration file
+* List all configuration files
+* Delete a configuration file

+All of the heavy lifting is done by the [KaZoo][] library; a Python implementation of the ZooKeeper API.

 ## Usage